douglasF5/alfajor-ds-algos-scratchpad/electronic-numbers-generator/README.md

 Output:
 <pre>123456789</pre>

-2. Create another function that does the opposite, it takes regular numbers and returns the stylized version
+2. Create another function that does the opposite, takes regular numbers and returns their stylized version